39aldo39/klfc/doc/layout.md

 But singleton keys are more useful, since the output formats handle them better than normal keys.

+If multiple singleton keys are defined on the same position, only the last one is used.

 Since JSON does not support tuples, a list of length 2 is used.
 For example, to let the Caps Lock key behave as extended modifier, use the 'tuple' `[ "CapsLock", "Extend" ]`.

 Custom dead keys